Levrault/Godot-3-Pixel-Art-Menu-Template/README.md

 # Godot-Menu-Template

 This project has been created for Godot Engine 3.4 and above.
-Its main purpose is to offer common tools and features to create better user interfaces with all the "good practices" of the industry.
+His main purpose is to offer common tools and features to create better user interfaces with all the "good practices" of the industry.
 It's not a universal interface, since all projects have different goals, designs and feelings, you will need to edit it to meet your needs.

 The template gives

+- A basic pixel art style
 - A navigation system with transitions
 - A UI navigation system based on the keyboard/gamepad layout
 - All commons fields